cooklang/cooklang-obsidian/README.md

 - [ ] (Maybe, pending feedback) Markdown formatting support.

 # Version History
+## 0.1.0
+- Improve editor/preview mode buttons to be more like markdown views
+    - You can even ctrl/cmd click to open in new pane!
+- Include options for showing ingredients list, tools list and time
+- Include option for showing quantities inline in the method

+## 0.0.4
+- Command to convert `.md` to `.cook`

+## 0.0.3
+- Fixes an issue preventing preview mode from working if no image is present

 ## 0.0.1
 Initial release!
 - You can open and edit `.cook` files